terezsmitkova/english-for-designers/02-intentional-aboutness/case-study.md

 ## Bollywood festival

 Last semester we were given a brief for a new visual identity of the existing festival.
-I was working on the identity with my classmate Eliska Safarova.
+I was working on the identity together with my classmate Eliska Safarova.
 I think this is one of the best work I have ever created.

 Bollywood Festival celebrated 18 years old - imaginary adulthood, this year.
 The task was to create a design, which could represent topics - adulthood, majority, a mix of Czech, and Indian culture.
 The festival organizes a non-profit organization Bollywood z.s., headed by writer and director Radim Špaček.